 Financing The Doctor of Physical Therapy Program

+There is a health service fee of $215 per year.
 Additional expenses not charged by the university and which will vary from student to student include rent and utilities, meals, books, supplies, transportation, and miscellaneous personal expenses.
 The estimated cost of books and supplies is $1,938.
-In determining a student’s eligibility for student loans and any other financial aid, the university has established $59,956 as the total annual Cost of Attendance (COA) of the DPT program.
-Costs for the 2020 and 2021 terms have not been set at this time.
+In determining a student’s eligibility for student loans and any other financial aid, the university has established $67,919 as the total annual Cost of Attendance (COA) of the DPT program.
+Costs for the 2025 term have not been set at this time.

 Yellow Ribbon Program